Quickscribe Services Ltd.

 2019 proposed regulatory amendments

-Read the WorkSafe BC bulletin
+Read the WorkSafe BC bulletin.

-The Future of Safe Work: Competency-based Assessment &
+The Future of Safe Work: Competency-Based Assessment &

 Training to Best Meet Due Diligence

-The BC Forest Safety Council (BCFSC)'s Director of Training and Program Development, Gerard Messier, provided an update at the 2019 TLA Convention and Trade Show on the competency-based assessment and training model being developed at the request of industry by the BCFSC.
 He said 2019 was the year of beginning to implement.
 The preceding three years had been dedicated to the development of competencies for 40 forestry occupations; and the development of assessor tools for those occupations; the development of new yarding, faller and log hauling learning materials; and the development of assessor and train the trainer materials.
-Competencies for a single occupation is the first step in a long process of developing ready to deliver training for that occupation.
-Read the full article in the April edition of Forest Safety News.

 Act or Regulation Affected Effective Date Amendment Information